Fantom-Factory/afSlim/readme.md

 ### Using Statements

-Start any line with `-?` to add a fantom using statement.
+Start any line with `-?` to add a Fantom using statement.

     -? using afSlim